 Many people know post-partum anxiety and depression as the ‘baby blues’.
 However, minimizing it to a feeling of simple sadness that lasts a few weeks and then passes doesn’t do this mental health struggle justice.
 It’s experienced by 15-20% of expecting and new mothers, making it a fairly common mental health issue across the globe, across cultures, and throughout the varied child-rearing practices associated.
 It takes many forms and can start even before the baby is born and last for about a year post-partum.
-Anxiety symptoms tend to be a bit more common than depressive symptoms, but both are as important to delve in to to ensure a healthy transition for both yourself and your baby in this new stage of your life.
+Anxiety symptoms tend to be a bit more common than depressive symptoms, but both are as important to delve into with a therapist to ensure a healthy transition for both yourself and your baby in this new stage of your life.

 Post-partum anxiety (PPA): PPA can take many forms and, unfortunately, develop into a more serious panic or obsessive-compulsive disorder.
 The complexities underlying carrying, birthing, and raising a child make this mental health issue a difficult one to both recognize as an issue and seek treatment for.
 Anxiety over giving birth and all that follows is a normal, healthy reaction and it’s becomes difficult to determine alone when those normal worries become harmful to you and your baby.
 We understand this is a new journey for you and your family, and we want to help guide you through individualized therapy that addresses these complicated feelings and experiences.

 Post-partum depression (PPD): PPD is the more commonly discussed, but definitely not enough, of the two post-partum experiences (PPA & PPD).
 New mothers are expected to be overjoyed and know exactly what to do.
 This is a social and cultural construct that is not conducive to a healthy mother and baby existence, or relationship.
 Oftentimes women feel a sense of hopelessness they can’t get rid of, which starts to seep into everything they do.
 Coupled with the immense responsibility of caring for a child, whether you have a partner or not, the symptoms of PPD can quickly escalate to an overwhelming feeling of loneliness, isolation, and apathy.
-Discovering who you are and how your family functions after this life-changing experience can take some time and oftentimes requires a bit of therapeutic guidance along the way.
+Discovering who you are and how your family functions after this life-changing experience can take some time and oftentimes requires a bit of guidance with a depression or trauma therapist along the way.